Skip to content

 php -v

-Step 2: Create configuration backup
+Step 2: Back up both configuration files

 Terminal window